 Andrew Nikiforuk has been writing about epidemics, globalization and the oil and gas industry for nearly 20 years and cares deeply about accuracy, government accountability and cumulative impacts.
 He has won seven National Magazine Awards for his journalism since 1989 and top honours for investigative writing from the Association of Canadian Journalists.

 Andrew has also published several books, including two about pandemics: The Fourth Horseman (1996) and Pandemonium (2007).
 The dramatic, Alberta-based Saboteurs: Wiebo Ludwig’s War Against Big Oil, won the Governor General’s Award for Non-Fiction in 2002.
 Tar Sands: Dirty Oil and the Future of the Continent, which considers the world’s largest energy project, was a national bestseller and won the 2009 Rachel Carson Environment Book Award and was listed as a finalist for the Grantham Prize for Excellence In Reporting on the Environment.
 Empire of the Beetle, a startling look at pine beetles and the world’s most powerful landscape changer, was nominated for the Governor General’s award for Non-Fiction in 2011.
 And Slick Water: Fracking and One Insider’s Stand Against the World’s Most Powerful Industry, won the 2016 Science in Society Journalism Award.

-Reporting Beat: Energy and the West.
+Reporting Beat: The COVID pandemic, energy, globalization and the West.

 What is the most important issue facing British Columbians?: The shale gas boom and the total lack of government policy.
 Shale gas is to this province what bitumen is to Alberta: it's a political game changer with formidable liabilities.